gideondk/sentinel/README.md

 	  }
 	}

-### Initialisation
+### Initialization
-The initialisation of the client is done through the `SentinelClient` helper):
+The initialization of the client is done through the `SentinelClient` helper):

 	SentinelClient.randomRouting[PingClientWorker](HOSTNAME, PORT,
 		WORKER_COUNT, CLIENT_DESCRIPTION)

 You can use the `randomRouting` / `roundRobinRouting` methods depending on the routing strategy you want to use to communicate to the workers.
 For a more custom approach the `apply` method is available, which lets you define a router strategy yourself.

-Initialisation of a `SentinelServer` follows roughly the same API:
+Initialization of a `SentinelServer` follows roughly the same API:

 	SentinelServer.randomRouting[PingServerWorker](PORT, WORKER_COUNT,
 		SERVER_DESCRIPTION)